vitodibari/poliba-deep_learning-notes/Deep-Learning-Notes.md

 ## Machine Learning vs Deep Learning

-Hand-engineered feature extraction
+* Hand-engineered feature extraction

-Multi-layer feature automatic extraction: from lower-level features (es. pixel) to abstracted
+* Multi-layer feature automatic extraction: from lower-level features (es. pixel) to abstracted

-$x$ was the input while $y$ was considered an output, used to compute the cost function.
+* $x$ was the input while $y$ was considered an output, used to compute the cost function.

-Both $x$ and $y$ are inputs and errors can be backpropagated towards both.
+* Both $x$ and $y$ can be considered as inputs and errors can be backpropagated towards both.

-Gradient Descent can be applied in all its flavors.
+* Gradient Descent can be applied in all its flavors.

-Gradient Descent is not that practical to use, because of the milions features involved.
+* Gradient Descent is not that practical to use, because of the milions features involved.
-Mini-batched are often used to enable parallelization.
+* Mini-batched are often used to enable parallelization.

 > [!warning] **Practical hints**
 > - use ReLU (widely used for DL models)